 Even though Itasca is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Itasca citizens is very high relative to the national average among all cities (21.84%): 36.32% of adults in Itasca have a bachelor's degree or even advanced degree.
+The population of Itasca is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.32% of adults in Itasca have a bachelor's degree or even advanced degree.

 The per capita income in Itasca in 2010 was $36,329, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $145,316 for a family of four.
 However, Itasca contains both very wealthy and poor people as well.